-Below are definitions and descriptions for the most commonly used terms in CTE data and data reporting.
+Below are definitions and descriptions for the most commonly used terms in CTE.

 A career cluster is an organizing structure of career areas with similar skills or common themes based on industry groupings at all educational levels.
 Sixteen career clusters areas exist within the Nebraska Career Education model.

 Six broad groupings of 16 different career cluster areas based on commonalities among clusters.

 Secondary: A career education concentrator is a student in grades 9-12 who has earned credit in three (3) or more one semester-long courses within a single career cluster.

 - has earned at least 12 academic or CTE semester credits (18 quarter credits) within a single CTE program sequence that is comprised of 12 or more academic and technical semester credits (18 quarter credits) that ultimately results in an award of an industry-recognized credential, a certificate, diploma, or degree; OR